Johnny So

 (2023).
 The More Things Change, the More They Stay the Same: Integrity of Modern JavaScript.
 In Proceedings of the ACM Web Conference (WWW), 2023.

-PDF Cite Teaser
+PDF Cite Teaser Media Coverage

 (2022).
 Uninvited Guests: Analyzing the Identity and Behavior of Certificate Transparency Bots.
 In Proceedings of the USENIX Security Symposium (USENIX Security), 2022.